Diego-Bonora/-holbertonschool-CarToFix/README.md

 - [x] GET /api/v1/budget/\<bdgtId>/services | get all services for a specific budget
 - [x] GET /api/v1/budget/\<bdgtId> | get a specific budget
 - [x] GET /api/v1/budget/\<usrId> | get all budgets
+	- [x] this route recieves an optional parameter `done`, if `True` all the "done" budgets will be returned
 - [x] POST /api/v1/budget | create a budget
 - [x] DELETE /api/v1/budget/\<bdgtId> | delete a budget
 - [x] REPOST /api/v1/budget/\<bdgtId> | update a budget (the object will be destroyed and re-made)